epilys/gerb/README.md

 ## Alternative software

-The indisputable FOSS font editor is [FontForge](https://fontforge.org).
+- [FontForge](https://fontforge.org) is the indisputable FOSS font editor.
   Realistically this is the only choice one has for making a professional quality typeface with free software.

 Some other projects in development are: